Toggle menu

 Cost Recovery

-Where the council has to make arrangements for removal of the rubbish because the owner(s) or occupier(s) of the property fails to do so, all responsible parties will be invoiced for their share of:
+If the Council has to arrange the removal of rubbish because the property owner(s) or occupier(s) fail to do so, all responsible parties will be invoiced for:

-- the cost of the works concerned; and
+• the cost of the removal work, and

-In addition, a fee of £6.47 is added to each invoice to cover the administrative costs of recovering the money owed to the council.
+An additional fee will also be added to each invoice to cover the administrative costs of recovering the money owed to the Council.
 Invoices can be paid: